Moonfall (film): Box office

 Moonfall grossed $19.1 million in the United States and Canada, and $48.2 million in other territories, for a worldwide total of $67.3 million.

 In the United States, Moonfall was released alongside Jackass Forever, and was projected to gross $8–11 million from 3,446 theaters in its opening weekend, with Boxoffice Pro predicting a $9–14 million three-day debut.
 The film earned $3.4 million on its first day, including an estimated $700,000 from Thursday night previews.
 Around 300 theaters were closed on Thursday due to a winter storm impacting most of the Midwestern United States.
 It went on to gross $9.9 million in its opening weekend, finishing second.
 The film suffered a 70% decline in its second weekend after earning $2.9 million.
 Moonfall dropped out of the box-office top ten in its third weekend with $1.1 million.

 Outside the U.S. and Canada, the film grossed an estimated $9.37 million overseas in its opening weekend.
 It made $9.7 million in its first weekend in China, debuting at the first position by displacing The Batman.
 The film was released in the country when a new wave of the COVID-19 pandemic forced more than half of theaters to close.
 It retained its position during the following weekend with a gross of $3.2 million.
 In the third weekend it fell to the fourth place while grossing $900,000.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 45 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those at PostTrak gave it a 66% positive score, with 49% saying they would definitely recommend it.

-While appearing on The Late Show with Stephen Colbert on October 2, 2023, Neil deGrasse Tyson told Stephen Colbert that Moonfall violated more laws of physics per minute than any other science fiction movie he had ever seen, surpassing what he regarded as the previous record holder, the 1998 film Armageddon.
+While appearing on The Late Show with Stephen Colbert on October 2, 2023, astrophysicist Neil deGrasse Tyson told Stephen Colbert that Moonfall violated more laws of physics per minute than any other science fiction movie he had ever seen, surpassing what he regarded as the previous record holder, the 1998 film Armageddon.
+For example, the Space Shuttle Endeavour continues to fire its engines despite the external fuel tank - the source of fuel for the engines - having been jettisoned.